1Px-Vision/SAR-RF-Real-Time-RF-Signal-Classification/README.md

 ```
 echo '{ "shell_type" : "XRT_FLAT", "num_slots": "1" }' > shell.json
 ```
+5. Make a copy of top_wrapper.bin in a different directory and rename it to kr260.bit.bin
+6. At this time, you should have the following files ready *petalinux-sdimage.wic.gz
+   *kr260.bit.bin
+   *kr260.dtbo
+   *shell.json

 ### Compilation

 1. Create an arch.json file to configure xmodel with the DPU information, "fingerprint" the dpu.bit file.